-firms with specialized producer goods such as metal-cutting machine tools, road or rail trucks, steel ingots, or nonferrous castings.
+The idea of firms' siphoning from the retail market is not as strange as may appear at first sight.
+Of course the retail market did not supply firms with specialized producer goods such as metal-cutting machine tools, road or rail trucks, steel ingots, or nonferrous castings.
 But many general-purpose goods and services that were planned for consumer supply could also be used in production: transport services, fuel and power supplies, information and communication technology, light automobiles and parts, electrical components and fittings, building materials, furniture, and office supplies.
 These were the commodities over which firms competed with households in the retail market.

 Siphoning plays an essential role in the theory of the soft budget constraint.
-Specifically it solves the riddle posed by Shleifer and Vishny: "In Kornai's model," they wrote, "it is not so much that goods are underpriced, but that the income of the buyers is effectively infinite.
+Specifically it solves the riddle posed by Shleifer and Vishny (1992): "In Kornai's model," they wrote, "it is not so much that goods are underpriced, but that the income of the buyers is effectively infinite.
 This model may be appropriate for some intermediate goods.
-But households face hard budget constraints, and therefore the systematic shortages of many consumer goods remain a puzzle."32 In fact a soft budget constraint for firms could result in shortages for consumers if firms' demand for inputs spilled over into retail outlets.
+But households face hard budget constraints, and therefore the systematic shortages of many consumer goods remain a puzzle."
+In fact a soft budget constraint for firms could result in shortages for consumers if firms' demand for inputs spilled over into retail outlets.

-This idea had long been floated in the Sovietological literature.33 However, the existence of siphoning remained conjectural, especially as it required firms to be able to mobilize unauthorized purchasing power.
+This idea had long been floated in the Sovietological literature (Kaser 1975; Birman 1980; Kornai 1980).
+However, the existence of siphoning remained conjectural, especially since it required firms to be able to mobilize unauthorized purchasing power.
 Even if siphoning occurred its scale and significance remained doubtful.
 If it was significant, it was unclear why the authorities tolerated it.

-More recently Mathias Dewatripont, Eric Maskin, Yingyi Qian, and Kim provided the pieces necessary to solve this puzzle.
-Dewatripont and Maskin showed how centralization of credit leads to a soft budget constraint in the context of sunk costs and contract renegotiation.34 Qian showed that when state-owned enterprises compete with households for goods that may be used in both consumption and production, prices below the clearing level may improve efficiency by allowing household consumption to crowd out some bad projects that would otherwise proceed.35 Finally, Kim showed from postwar archival records that Soviet firms and budgetary organizations did engage in siphoning, that their demand spilled over into the retail market through unauthorized channels in addition to some that were officially sanctioned, and that siphoning made a substantial contribution to repressed inflation and a growing monetary overhang in the Soviet retail market.36
+More recently Qian (1994), Dewatripont and Maskin (1995), and Kim (2002) provided the pieces necessary to solve this puzzle.
+Dewatripont and Maskin showed how centralization of credit leads to a soft budget constraint in the context of sunk costs and contract renegotiation.
+Qian showed that when state-owned enterprises compete with households for goods that may be used in both consumption and production, prices below the clearing level may improve efficiency by allowing household consumption to crowd out some bad projects that would otherwise proceed.
+Finally, Kim showed from postwar archival records that Soviet firms and budgetary organizations did engage in siphoning, that their demand spilled over into the retail market through unauthorized channels in addition to some that were officially sanctioned, and that siphoning made a substantial contribution to repressed inflation and a growing monetary overhang in the Soviet retail market.